No one knows what happened to Lloyd Lionel Gaines. He was last seen in Chicago on March 19, 1939.

 Little says Gaines’ story upholds MU’s values and should be celebrated.

 “He knew what he was up against.
 He knew the challenges he would face.
 He persevered and won the supreme court decision.
 To me, that should be one of the things the University of Missouri honors,” he said.

 There’s still no statue, but in the three years since the protests, MU has installed new leadership and publicized its commitment to diversity and inclusion.
 On the ground, though, MU is struggling to recruit and retain black students and faculty.

 The legacy of Lloyd Gaines

 MU’s challenges come in the middle of a larger national dialogue about the history of racism and higher education.

-In 2018 alone, multiple anti-racism protests have erupted on campuses across the country including at the University of North Carolina, Seton Hall University in New Jersey, and at the University of Mississippi.
+In 2018 alone, multiple anti-racism protests have erupted on campuses across the country including at the University of North Carolina-Chapel Hill, Seton Hall University in New Jersey, and at the University of Mississippi.